Identification

 Wash skin thoroughly with soap and water or use recognised skin cleanser.
 Remove contaminated clothing and shoes.
 Wash clothing before reuse.
 Clean shoes thoroughly before reuse.
 Get medical attention if symptoms occur.
 If skin irritation or rash occurs: Get medical advice/attention.

-symptoms occur.
-If skin irritation or rash occurs
+Symptoms: skin irritation or rash

 In case of contact, immediately flush eyes with plenty of water for at least 15 minutes.
 Eyelids should be held away from the eyeball to ensure thorough rinsing.
 Check for and remove any contact lenses.
 Get medical attention.

 Do not induce vomiting unless directed to do so by medical personnel.
 Never give anything by mouth to an unconscious person.
 If unconscious, place in recovery position and get medical attention immediately.
+Get medical attention if adverse health effects persist or are severe.

-๐จ Immediate Medical Attention Required
+Immediate Medical Attention

 Medical Treatment